johnsynnott/js.gh.io/content/resume.md

 We continued the development of a iOS mobile application for deployment in WPI Biology laboratories to serve as an alternative to traditionally lab conventions.
 Special attention was made to delivering a well-designed and well-documented application to ensure the ease of expanding the application in the future.

 #### Citizen Science: Nematodes
-Worked with the Biology department to create a web application to allow regular people to contribute to a real scientific project.
+Worked with the Biology department to create a web application in perl to allow regular people to contribute to a real scientific project.

 ### Education
 #### Worcester Polytechnic Institute